sonunandagaon/B9IS123_10612366_10622824_10612648_10605157_InformationSystems/README.md

 ----------------------------------------------
 Member 1: 10622824 – Sonavva Nandagaon
 -------------------------------------
-* Initially as a team decided to user JSON data to show prodcuct related details for which I have added a JSON service,JSON data and a Javascript functionality to     fetch JSON data which later moved to database.
+* Initially as a team decided to user JSON data to show prodcuct related details for which added a JSON service,JSON data and a Javascript functionality to           fetch JSON data which later moved to database.
 * Product Controller with pre defined funtions has been added to add methods which helped in consuming API methods and added a search functionality to search the     product.
 * Database Context added with concept of ADO.NET and updated the connection string which helps in connecting database through controller.
 * GetProductDetails, SaveProductDetails functionality added to save and fetch data from the database but later decided to move images to the folder.
 * Ajax functionality to call GetProductDetails and then mapped to the index page.
 * ProductTable model added with required attributed to push data to the View Cart page.
-* Web API functionality was not working for which I have added a proper route configuration and services in Program.cs file.
+* Web API functionality was not working for which added a proper route configuration and services in Program.cs file.
 * Implemented AddToCart functionality to store cart related details into the database with the help of ADO.NET approach.
 * Added a Javascript functionality for the show password feature.
 * CartViewModel, SmallCartViewModel, Category and Product models added in order to help seperation of functionality.
-* In order to increase or decrease product item quantity in cart page, I have added Add and decrease methods in ProductCartController which consumes update API       method from the CartController.
+* In order to increase or decrease product item quantity in cart page, added Add and decrease methods in ProductCartController which consumes update API               method from the CartController.
 * Update API service method in the CartController has been added in order to update cart details in the database.
 ---------------------------------
 Member 2: 10612366 – Navin Kumar Singupuram